preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/sharepoint-user-profiles-sync/index.rst

 Here you will find more information on the resync job and you can see a list of users that the syncronization did'nt work for.

-Read the text in the windowcarefully.
+Read the text in the window carefully.

 The button RESYNC NOW can be used to execute the sync job immediately.